ceph/ceph/doc/releases/reef.rst

   The user might temporarily mute this warning using ``ceph health mute POOL_APP_NOT_ENABLED``.

-* An overview page for rgw to show the overall status of rgw components
+* Dashboard: An overview page for RGW to show the overall status of RGW components.

-* Added management support for RGW Multi-site and Ceph FS Subvolumes and groups
+* Dashboard: Added management support for RGW Multi-site and CephFS Subvolumes and groups.

-* Fixed few bugs and issues around the new dashboard page like the broken layout, some metrics giving wrong values and introduced a popover to display details when there are HEALTH_WARN or HEALTH_ERR
+* Dashboard: Fixed few bugs and issues around the new dashboard page including the broken layout, some metrics giving wrong values and introduced a popover to display details when there are HEALTH_WARN or HEALTH_ERR.

-* Fixed several issues in ceph dashboard on rook backed clusters, and improved the user experience on the rook environment
+* Dashboard: Fixed several issues in Ceph dashboard on Rook-backed clusters, and improved the user experience on the Rook environment.

 Changelog
 ---------